 The University continually reviews and modifies its physical surroundings to enhance security and safety, such as campus lighting, locking procedures, signage, surveillance cameras, and reviewing and revising security procedures for security personnel.
-For additional safety information, contact Mark Galvononi, the Director of Facilities & Security at (630) 889-6638.
+For additional safety information regarding both sites, contact Mark Galvononi, the Director of Facilities & Security at mgalvononi@nuhs.edu or (630) 889-6638.